 Better yet, check out this online hydration calculator created by Camelbak.com.

-It will help you determine how much water you need taking into account variables such as your age, weight, and gender; the type, intensity, and duration of activity; temperature and even cloud cover.
+It will help you determine how much water you need when you exercise by taking into account variables such as your age, weight, gender, activity level, temperature, and even cloud cover.

 7. Drink Caffeine Strategically